Danil1994/ANC_test_tsak/README.md

 * Employee Details(click on the employee in the list):
   Shows detailed information about a specific employee.
   Allows updating or deleting employee information.

+All info about commit contain in the 'dev' branch. 'master' branch has only main commits.